edenartlab/docs/docs/guides/concepts.md

 :::warning
 - When uploading face images, it's usually a good idea to crop the images so the face fills a large fraction of the total image.
-- We're used to "more data is always better", but for concept training this usually isn't true: 5 diverse, HD images are usually better than 20 low-quality images.
+- We're used to "more data is always better", but for concept training this usually isn't true: 5 diverse, HD images are usually better than 20 low-quality or similar images.
 :::warning